The Ultimate Guide to Corporate Volunteer Grant Success

 Here’s how these programs typically work:

-3. The individual completes a request form for their company upon discovering an available program.
-Note: They may require a timesheet record to verify hours spent volunteering.
+- Upon discovering an available program, the individual completes a request form for their company.
+Note that they may require a timesheet record to verify hours spent volunteering.

-4. The individual’s employer reviews the request and, if it adheres to the company’s predetermined program guidelines, provides a monetary grant to the organization.
+- The individual’s employer reviews the request and, if it adheres to the company’s predetermined program guidelines, provides the organization with a monetary grant.

 All in all, the volunteer grant process is fairly straightforward—and that’s great news, as the programs are widely available for organizations like yours.
 Double the Donation’s research indicates that 85% of the top matching gift companies also offer volunteer grants—including over 40% of Fortune 500 companies.
 Since 80% of participating companies supply between $8 and $15 per volunteer hour, the programs can provide a hefty chunk of change.